Gastric Bypass Surgery Cost and Procedure Information

 Bleeding & bruising

 If bleeding occurs, it often happens during or very soon after surgery.
 However, it is also possible that you may experience some bleeding up to 2 weeks after your surgery.
 Bleeding and bruising is often minor.
-If more severe bleeding were to occur, you may have to go back to theatre for further treatment.
+If more severe bleeding were to occur, you might have to go back to theatre for further treatment.
 This may delay your recovery.
 In addition, you may have a little more bruising than expected.
 Despite this, your final results should not be affected.

 All types of surgery carry the risk of infection.
 Your surgeon will do everything they can to reduce this risk.
 Even if an infection does occur, they tend to be mild and are treatable with a short course of antibiotics.
-In some cases, infections can become more severe and require you to go back to hospital for treatment.
+In some cases, infections can become more severe and require you to go back to the hospital for treatment.

 Below are some signs of infection you should look out for: